 About me

-Previously, I worked as an international trade litigator at Sidley Austin’s international dispute settlement practice in Geneva, representing governments in their disputes at the World Trade Organization.
+Previously, I worked for four years as an international trade associate at Sidley Austin’s international dispute settlement practice in Geneva, representing governments in their disputes at the World Trade Organization.
 I have also served as Sidley Austin’s Pro Bono Director for the Trade and Development Initiative, a program I founded.
 Other past experience includes representing Cambodian genocide victims at the Khmer Rouge Tribunal in Cambodia; representing Brazilian inmates at the Inter-American Commission on Human Rights; working on anti-corruption issues for the World Bank Integrity Vice Presidency; analyzing the agricultural policy landscape for Acumen in India; and exploring documentary journalism for NGOs in the Philippines and Peru.